 Of all 3 cards, the Chase Sapphire Preferred is the best, as its points are worth more than the other 2.
 However, it is the one card we may or may not cancel depending on whether or not I decide to keep my Chase Sapphire Reserve card (very tempted to switch over to the Amex Platinum given the targeted welcome offer of 125k points).
 We may keep the IHG card despite the annual fee kicking in next year, because they give you one reward night up to 40k points (worth $200) each year.
 As for the Hilton card, we’re keeping it since it has no annual fee, and I’ll be accumulating points by answering online surveys thanks to my endless free time in retirement.

 So where will we be going for the rest of the year for free?

 Kauai – we totally lucked out for this trip.
 I was able to redeem 20k Alaska miles for a round trip per person before the redemption rate doubled the day after I redeemed our miles.
-The 7 days of lodging are through Chase Sapphire.
+The 7 days of lodging are through CSP.

-(One IHG night was redeemed for the Death Valley trip, and 1 Hilton night was redeemed for our NYC layover to Morocco)
+(One IHG night was redeemed for the Death Valley trip, and 1 Hilton night was redeemed for our NYC stopover to Morocco)